YoutacRandS-VA/docs/content/atreyu/intro.md

 # Intro

 ## What is Atreyu?
-Atreyu is an edge- and serviceworker- first framework to build data rich web applications that sync data in real time and work offline.
-Typically these applications are open for a long time and so optimize for constant use over initial load performance and rarely need to be server rendered.
+Atreyu is an edge- and serviceworker- first framework for the most demanding personal web applications.

-Atreyu is made for a smooth transition from working prototype to production ready mission critical software.
-This requires minimal boilerplate and optional typings and schemas that can be gradually added as the project matures
+It supports real time data sync, offline usage and long lasting open tabs.
+Atreyu is made for a smooth transition from working prototype to production ready mission critical software and requires minimal boilerplate and only optional typings and schemas that can be gradually added as the project matures.

 {{<Aside type="warning">}}
 This is an early developer preview.
 The goal is to get early feedback and improve the developer experience and high level design.
 Expect changes of the API and stability issues.
 {{</Aside>}}

-## Naming
-Atreyu is a hero in _The never ending story_ who enables the success of the protagonist together with falcor.
-Sitting between [falcor](https://netflix.github.io/falcor/) and [svelte](https://svelte.dev) in the tech stack this is a fitting description.
-In most contexts atreyu is simply written as _ayu_.

-Cloudless is the parent compnay offerring consulting, hosting and custom development.

 ## Where in the ecosystem does atreyu live?